What is Group Therapy?

 How Does Group Therapy Work?

-The UCTC offers a wide array of groups to address the needs of our students.
-Groups can vary significantly in session format, but groups generally fall into one of following types of categories:
+The Counseling Center offers a wide array of groups to address the needs of our students.
+Groups can vary significantly in session format.
+Below are some general types of groups offered at the Counseling Center:

 Structured Groups/Psychoeducational Groups